Matt Wallner Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.
+- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in MLB.

-- The Mariners have the fifth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Mariners have the sixth-ranked team ERA across all MLB pitching staffs (3.86).

-- Mariners pitchers combine to give up 109 home runs (1.1 per game), the seventh-fewest in the league.
+- Mariners pitchers combine to allow the eighth-fewest home runs in baseball (111 total, 1.1 per game).

-- Kirby (9-8) is aiming for his 10th victory when he gets the starting nod for the Mariners in his 20th start of the season.
-He has a 3.23 ERA in 119 2/3 innings pitched, with 103 strikeouts.

-- His last time out was on Thursday against the Minnesota Twins, when the righty went seven scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.